9jha27/JobPlacementDashboard/README.md

 <h3 id=#back-end">Back-End Stories</h3>
 I was able to work on several smaller back-end stories.
-The one I am most proud of is refactoring a seed method to be able to
+The one I am most proud of is refactoring a previously written seed method so that it was more useful when adding future content from the webpage.
+It was not originally written as a list, so I rewrote the code so that a future developer might be able to simply add new DisplayInfo objects to the list.
+For this story, I also seeded the company history and mission statements and created a ViewBag to display these contents dynamically from the database if they are ever updated.

 ```
 protected void SeedDisplayInfo()
     {